koltanl/arch-install/README.md

 - Installation: /tmp/install.log
 - Deployment: Remote system logs via SSH

-issues?
-decrypt the drive before running the ./test-installer.sh -u command use the correct ip address using the wrong drivers you want to use interactive mode but haven't renamed the preseed.conf file sometimes the install will fail for no apparent reason, run test-installer.sh -n to redo the vm . once you log in the first time run test-installer.sh -s to save the vm state
+### Issues

+- Decrypt the drive before running the `./test-installer.sh -u` command.
+- Use the correct IP address.
+- Ensure you are using the correct drivers.
+- If you want to use interactive mode, make sure to rename the `preseed.conf` file.
+- Sometimes the install will fail for no apparent reason and the VM won't bootstrap properly.
+Run `test-installer.sh -n` to redo the VM.
+- Once you log in the first time, run `test-installer.sh -s` to save the VM state.